kitbs/stubs/README.md

 ## What is a stub?

 A stub is a file or series of files that you wish to replicate on command.
 Furthermore, the file names, folder structure and content can be made unique with the use of variables.
-Save your stubs, groups of related files, in folders with a descriptive name and and render them using methods documented below:
+Save your stubs, groups of related files, in folders with a descriptive name and render them using methods documented below:

 ## Render stubs